Top 20 Rarest Dog Breeds

 7. Peruvian Inca Orchid

 The Peruvian Inca Orchid dog is an ancient Spanish breed depicted in Moche, Chimu, Chancay and Incan pottery, as well as Chancay textiles.
-Also known as the Peruvian viringo, naked dog, or Chimú dog it is one of several breeds of hairless dog.
-Loving and loyal, the Peruvian Inca Orchid is a lively silly dog who loves to make his family happy.
+Also known as the Peruvian viringo, naked dog, or Chimú dog, it is one of several breeds of hairless dog.
+Loving and loyal, the Peruvian Inca Orchid is a lively, silly dog who loves to make his family happy.
 This breed is a bit timid around strangers but he warms up in his own time, so don’t try to push the issue.

 8. Otterhound

 Otterhounds are noble, ancient scent hounds whose job was not to kill its quarry, but they will nonetheless give chase to small animals.
 The Otterhound loves to sniff, hunt, and, swim.
-However, this dog is exuberant, friendly, laidback, as well as affectionate with their family.
+However, this dog is exuberant, friendly, laidback, and affectionate with their family.
 They do well with children and are great family companions.
 This breed does adapt to their environment and surroundings remarkably well but can be stubborn and goofy.

 9. New Guinea Singing Dog

 New Guinea singing dogs are best known for their haunting and unusual vocalizations, which sound like a mix of a wolf’s howl and whale song.
-The New Guinea Singing Dog is not like any other domesticated dog and is more closely related to a wild dog so not for everyone.
-If properly socialized, this breed can be tame enough to cohabitate with humans, and learn to love their owners.
+The New Guinea Singing Dog is not like any other domesticated dog and is more closely related to a wild dog so it is not for everyone.
+If properly socialized, this breed can be tame enough to cohabitate with humans and learn to love their owners.

 10. Telomians